Diamond Barton

 BIOGRAPHY

-I connect with In Progress as an artist who is stepping more fully into music as both a personal lifeline and a tool for collective healing.
-My journey with music deepened through a period of profound grief after the loss of one of my twin sons.
-In that time, singing and playing guitar became the only way I could process what I was carrying.
-I wrote a song titled Goodbye in honor of my son Everest—an offering that allowed me to express love, loss, and the understanding that his presence continues beyond the physical.
-Sharing that song publicly for the first time, despite intense fear, and witnessing it move others in a real and visible way marked a turning point for me.
-It was the moment I recognized the power of my voice—not just as expression, but as connection.
+Diamond Barton is an artist deepening her practice in music as both a personal lifeline and a tool for collective healing.
+Her connection to music intensified during a period of profound grief following the loss of one of her twin sons.
+In that time, singing and playing guitar became essential forms of processing and expression.
+Diamond wrote the song Goodbye in honor of her son Everest as an offering that carries love, loss, and a sense of continued presence beyond the physical.
+Sharing the song publicly for the first time, despite deep fear, and witnessing its impact on others marked a turning point, revealing the power of her voice as a force for connection as well as expression.

-My primary discipline is music, rooted in voice, songwriting, and sound as a means of emotional and spiritual expression.
-I recently recorded my first solo song, I Am, which centers affirmations of divinity, wholeness, and already living within one’s fullest life.
-Alongside my music practice, I facilitate community-based experiences—such as ecstatic dance, improvisational gatherings, and dream-building workshops—where music becomes the foundation for embodiment, release, and reconnection.
-In my work, sound is not separate from community; it is the thread that brings people back to themselves and to each other.
+Rooted in voice, songwriting, and sound, Diamond’s primary discipline is music as a form of emotional and spiritual exploration.
+She recently recorded her first solo track, I Am, which centers affirmations of divinity, wholeness, and the experience of already living within one’s fullest life.
+Alongside her music practice, Diamond facilitates community-based experiences—including ecstatic dance, improvisational gatherings, and dream-building workshops—where sound becomes a foundation for embodiment, release, and reconnection.
+In her work, music is inseparable from community; it serves as a thread that draws people back to themselves and to one another.

 links